 Economic growth allowed heavy spending on the Empire's armed forces, with a huge buildup of naval forces.
 Japan achieved equality with the United States and Great Britain at the Washington Naval Conference of 1922, but declined to sign the London Treaty in 1936 extending the “naval building holiday.”
 Many Japanese leaders feared that they would face an Anglo-American combination in a future war, and the Empire needed to expand its fleet to prepare.

 Some American politicians pointed to Japan’s control of Chinese trade as a major obstacle to American economic growth.
 All of the problems of the Great Depression and its aftermath could be solved, they claimed, if American firms had access to the 530 million consumers of the Chinese marketplace and could compete with Japanese firms within the Empire itself.
 The Japanese steadily refused and curtailed American privileges in the Philippines despite the 1898 treaty.

 Many Americans came to believe their demagogic politicians and blame the Japanese for their misery: the Dust Bowl, massive unemployment, bank failures and more were laid at the feet of the Chrysanthemum Throne.
 It is, after all, far easier to blame others than to look within, and a man who offers easy answers will gain a following among the weak-minded and easily-led.
-The 1940 election saw both candidates – Democrat William Bankhead of Alabama and Republican Wendell Willkie of New York - advocate increased confrontation with Japan over the trade question.
-Bankhead won the presidency with what he and his party considered a mandate for war.
+The 1940 election saw both candidates – Democrat Paul McNutt of Indiana and Republican Wendell Willkie of New York - advocate increased confrontation with Japan over the trade question.
+McNutt won the presidency with what he and his party considered a mandate for war.